trembanis/election-blog/content/post/2024-11-03-final-prediction/index.md

 |Washington    |59.28                                      |59.79                                    |

 As the above table indicates, my imputation procedure generated very similar predictions to what my model is now predicting given new polling data.
 While none of these states are highly contested – and, for that matter, none of remaining imputed states are battlegrounds – it is reassuring that the biggest shift was just 1.47 points in Massachusetts.

+In the popular vote model, the national poll average (P) just barely misses the threshold for significance at the 0.05 level.
+Its coefficient, 0.674, suggests that a one-point increase in Democratic support in the national poll average corresponds with a 0.674 increase in Democratic vote share.
+In the electoral college model, the national average has a small negative coefficient that is not significant.
+Interestingly, the coefficient is negative, which, if true, would imply that Democratic vote share in the states slightly declines as support in the national polls rises.
+However, the state-level average is highly significant and has a coefficient of 0.425, which could be a substantial pay-off in state-level vote share.

 # Out-of-Sample Tests